-Absences for educational reasons such as family trips and college visitations require the completion of an Anticipated Absence Request Form from the grade level attendance office.
-This form must be completed by the parent and taken to the grade level principal to request an excused absence at least one week prior to the scheduled event.
+Absences for educational reasons, college visitations and family trips require the completion of a Pre-Approved Absence Form from the grade level attendance office.
+This form must be completed by the parent/guardian and taken to the grade level principal to request an excused absence at least one week prior to the scheduled event.
 If the trip is excused by the grade level principal, the student should then take the form to each teacher to gather assignments for the days to be missed.
 All homework, class work, tests and quizzes should be scheduled for make-up within five days of the student's return to school.
 Should plans change, the student should notify the appropriate attendance office to rescind the absence request.
+Parents/Guardians are expected to reference our school calendar to avoid scheduling conflicts with statemandated (Keystone) testing dates; pre-approved absence requests during Keystone testing will not be approved and will be considered unexcused.